2degrees/django-wsgi/docs/source/about.rst

 and contribute to that project instead of starting this one, but never got a response back.

-We also not sure if it's usable:
+We're also not sure if it's usable:

-- When you run a WSGI application, the path that has been consumed by the view is not moved to the ``SCRIPT_PATH``.
+- When you run a WSGI application, the path that has been consumed by the view is not moved to the ``SCRIPT_NAME``.
 Every embedded application should misbehave.
 - Authentication information is not passed on to the embedded application (i.e., ``REMOTE_USER``).